Program Summary - May to June 2021

-Live in our 19th Century Manor House on the shores of the Atlantic Ocean in the quaint seaside town of Bundoran, County Donegal.
+Live on the shores of the Atlantic Ocean in the quaint seaside town of Bundoran, County Donegal.

 Enjoy daily adventures throughout the Northwest of Ireland exploring castles, coastlines, villages, art galleries, National Parks and more.

-Local Living: A community based experienced that brings you deep into Irish culture.
+Local Living: A community based experience that brings you deep into Irish culture.